ssebs/PadPal-Server/README.md

   - favorites
   - user given
 - Keep versions of each note
+- Move checked boxes to "completed" section at the bottom
   - Allow for rollback
   - Git?
 - Host Web client on the server